WSO2Telco/product-ids-extensions/mbss-athenticator/components/com.wso2telco.dep.tokenregenerator/Readme.md

 ```

 ### Notes
-* SP can only have one application been used at a time with Basic auth.
+* SP can only have one application with Basic auth.
+* If you changed the handler in synapse file instead of vm_template file, it will get reverted once API is republished.

 ##### Apigate AXP